 Naturally, eCommerce merchants who want to thrive are seeking to build resilient shipping and logistic workflows with a renewed focus on digitization.
 It can range from scanning apps and inventory management software to complex AI-based dynamic routing and fulfillment task automation.

-Nonetheless, outsourcing shipping and fulfillment to professional courier services and 3PL is also a key for businesses of any size with plans to scale into new markets without investing in infrastructure.
+Nonetheless, outsourcing shipping and fulfillment to professional courier services and 3PL, as well as seeing how different fleet fuel cards compare, is also a key for businesses of any size with plans to scale into new markets without investing in infrastructure.

-Given direct-to-customer channels’ competitive advantages, brands increasingly include them as a part of their long-term growth strategy.
+Given the competitive advantages of direct-to-customer channels, brands increasingly include them as part of their long-term growth strategy.

-That also echoes in the latest statistics by Statista.
-It points out that there has been a sizable growth in the proportion of consumers globally who regularly participate in D2C eCommerce purchases, from 49 per cent in 2019 to 64 per cent in 2022.
+That is also reflected in the latest statistics from Statista.
+It notes a significant increase in the share of global consumers who regularly make D2C eCommerce purchases, from 49 per cent in 2019 to 64 per cent in 2022.

 D2C distribution enables brands to distribute new innovative products, promotions, trials and subscription models directly to the customers.
 They also have better control over the customer experience and their margins.